jasmcaus/tau/README.md

 A Micro Unit Testing Framework for >C11/C++11 projects, with the promise of *always being tiny* - about 1k lines of code.
-This framework is a *much* simpler, *much* lighter and *much* faster alternative to heavier frameworks like Google Test, & Catch2, making it suitable for on-to-go testing.
+This framework is a *much* simpler, *much* lighter and *much* faster alternative to heavier frameworks like Google Test, & Catch2, making it suitable for on-to-go testing (embedded developers will especially love us!).

 I initially wrote Muon to be a unit testing framework for C; however, initial results showed great promise of compiling with (and testing) C++ code.
-While Muon doesn't currently support mocking, or a way to test for exceptions in C++, its limitations are in fact its biggest strength - you get *negligible* overhead for the sacrifice of a few constructs.
+While Muon doesn't currently support mocking, or a way to test for exceptions in C++, its limitations are in fact its biggest strength - you get *negligible* overhead & fast compilation speeds for the sacrifice of a few constructs.

 If you are able to and would like to sponsor this project, I'm available on [Patreon](https://patreon.com/jasmcaus), [Ko-Fi](https://ko-fi.com/jasmcaus), and [Paypal](https://paypal.me/jasmcaus).
 Your support is greatly appreciated 😊.